 Expounds upon foundational elements in MUS 017 - Class Guitar for Worship Arts I by introducing intermediate guitar skills and worship applications.
 Students will learn how to play closed chord forms, including inversions and extended chords, major and pentatonic scales in all keys, note reading beyond first position, applications of fingerstyle and plectrum technique in worship, improvisation, and ensemble playing.
-Special emphasis will be placed on worship-based applications of guitar playing.
-Repeatable: May be repeated for credit Grade Type: Letter Grade Prerequisite(s): MUS 017
+Special emphasis will be placed on worshipbased applications of guitar playing.
+Repeatable: May be repeated for credit semester.
+Additional ensembles may be taken for zero (0) units.
+Repeatable: May be repeated for a maximum of eight (8) units